animal-tree/Writing-stuff-2/Theories/What-is-Light.md

 But that can't be, since unpolarized electromagnetic effects are usually thought to cancel out, and experiment — the reception of EM waves by antennas — supports this: those waves interfere when destructively aligned, or at least their phases do, and the conflicting accelerations induced on electrons must similarly interfere, via Newton's 2nd law and additive force destruction.

 Then unpolarized light might reasonably have some other source of momentum for our eyes to see.
-Perhaos intrinsic momentum
+Perhaps intrinsic momentum

 <p align="center">
 <img width="150" src="https://github.com/animal-tree/Writing-stuff-2/assets/142250284/b6b0e528-32e4-4014-b999-4a783aafc3a8">